nusenu/ansible-relayor/README.md

 * `tor_syslog` boolean
    - Set to True to enable logging to syslog.
 False by default.
-   - On Debian systems logs go always to syslog (hardcoded).
+   - On Linux systems logs go always to syslog (hardcoded).

 * `tor_LogLevel`
    - specify tor's loglevel